mtth/kit/README.rst

 * **What Flasker isn't**

   An easy way to learn Flask, SQLAlchemy and Celery.
 Flasker handles all the setup but lets you interact with the raw Flask, Celery and database objects.
+It does however provide you with a very simple pattern to organize your application via a ``current_project`` proxy.
+No more complicated import schemes!

 Quickstart
 ==========